pulakeshpradhan/share/AHP_in_GEE.md

 4.  **Soil Properties**:

-*   You use the ISRIC SoilGrids dataset to extract information on the soil content (clay, sand, and silt) at a depth of 0-5 cm.
+*   You use the ISRIC SoilGrids dataset to extract information on the soil content (clay) at a depth of 0-5 cm.
 These properties influence agricultural productivity, water retention, and erosion risk.

 *   **Clay Content**: